Mick Montgomery: Culture Shock in ‘60s Haight/Ashbury and his Wright State Return

 Mick got to know the local kids playing in Tonto’s Headband playing at places they hung out.
 “I was playing at the Alley Door in the basement of the big church on First Street.”
 The Alley Door was a giant room, around back on the lower level.
 Tonto’s Headband were regulars playing for the longhaired kids.
 “We referred to ourselves as ‘heads’ or ‘long hairs.’
 I was a little older so I used the term ‘bohemian.’
 People that turned me on to that scene were from the old beatnik scene.”

-Add a transitional phrase or sentence here.
-Since the last paragraph ended with a quote you don’t want to go straight into another quote without a transition.
 “I was a rock kid, totally enthralled in Top 40.
 I was introduced to The Lemon Tree coffee house on Wayne Ave.”
 The Art Theatre was where Family Video is now and where all the foreign films like Fellini and Bergman were shown.
 The coffee house had an old fashioned brass expresso machine, with a big brass eagle on top.
 Montgomery went there often performing solo on stage for the first time.
 “I learned to get over stage fright having my voice go up half an octave from nerves.”

 Week after week he sat and watched the touring folk singers learning what they did and borrowing a few things.
 They had a “hootenanny” every Sunday for all the locals to play.
 This was pre-Tonto’s Headband.
 When they started, they were gonna take the scene and add rock n’ roll and psychedelic to it.
 “There’s no question it had to do with us experimenting with psychedelic substances,” Montgomery quips.